yaffalhakim1/medium-but-lite/Assignment-Nextjs-News.md

    - Sorting feature based on the date the post was carried out (ascending/descending). (v)
    - The default list of posts displayed will be sorted by the latest date the post was created. (v)
    - Each News Post that is displayed will add to the reading history of the current user.(v)
-   - If the news is premium, guest or unsubribe user just can see the newes little bit (v)
+   - If the news is premium, guest or unsubribe user just can see the news little bit (v)
 5. Details News Post
    - A separate page that displays detailed information about a post. (v)
    - Details displayed will include: